Planning-Inspectorate/data-model/docs/address.md

 ## UPRN

-The Unique Property Reference Number (UPRN) is a unique number (a geocode) for every addressable location—e.g., a building, a bus stop, a post box, a feature in the landscape, or a defibrillator—in Great Britain.
+The Unique Property Reference Number (UPRN) is a unique number (a geocode) for every addressable location - e.g., a building, a bus stop, a post box, a feature in the landscape, or a defibrillator in Great Britain.

 `UPRN`